KSDunne/whisper_riding_school/README.md

 ### Around the World

 'Around the World' is the second page of this website and it offers the user 4 educational snippets.
 The user can learn about riding disaplines from around the world Photos of dressage, polo, horse ball and western riding can be seen here with short explainations of each.
 There is a video near the bottom of this page that shows a western tack up routine.
-The video provides interaction for a site user.
+There is a 'call to action' to view the video in the text and the video provides interaction for the site user.

 #### Around the world hero image on mobile